mdmfernandes/socad/README.md

 ### Install with *pip*

-Although the project is not in PyPI, you can install it using pip.
+Although the project is not in PyPI, you can install it using *pip*.
 Go to the project folder and run:

 ```shell
 pip install .